cecileane/computingtools/pages/notes1011.md

 git log --abbrev-commit --graph --pretty=oneline
 ```

-volunteer to merge the `samplescript` branch, push the merge, and delete the branch?
+similarly: merge the `samplescript` branch into `master`,
+push the merge, and delete the `samplescript` branch.

 ### some other git subcommands